I first discovered this Sniply alternative a year or two ago.

 Using Exit-Intent Popups In An Email Newsletter Business

 I like to use ClickMagick’s exit-intent popups in my email newsletter businesses.

-This is a strategy that I teach my Newsletter Academy students.
+This is a strategy that I teach my Newsletter Secrets students.
 In the newsletter business, you don’t have to create the content yourself.